Clinical Pharmacists in General Practice

 We are working alongside some other local practices to employ a Clinical Pharmacist and will publish more information about that when we are able.

-Routine appointments will be available with a Doctor or Nurse.
+Routine appointments are available with a Doctor or Nurse.

 There is a new contact point for befriending services in Brighton and Hove.
 Please see the leaflet below for more information and about finding or becoming a befriender.